ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_stomachcancer/concept_model.rst

   - Validate that the external parameter of HP true prevalence should equal to ~ 0.564 for all age bands
   - Validate the relative risk should equal to ~ 1.89 by calculating [cases of PC cancers among true HP+] / [cases of PC cancers among true HP-]

+Assumptions and limitations

+  - We use an adjusted relative risk and this may bias the estimation of our PAF when using the proportion of total population exposed to HP in the PAF equation.
+  - The prevalence of HP could be different in different regions, or rural/urban areas.
+We are applying the prevalence of HP from a meta-analysis of 22 studies to our blended population.

 .. _5.3.3:
 5.3.3 Prevalence of atrophy stratified by H. pylori status